bianrui0315/ccr_Anycast/README.md

 - inferences_remote.txt: remote peering information(provided by the author of IMC'18 remote peering paper)
 - traceroute_prefix_ip_path.txt: atlas exp results IP path(results of atlas experiments)
 - traceroute_prefix_asn_pyasn.txt: atlas exp results ASN path(AS mapping the results of last file)

+Due to limit of size, we cannot publish large files like BGP files.
+If you need those files to reproduce your results, we have included the method in our paper and feel free to contact me by email (bianrui@udel.edu).